 3. The hNRF may optionally authorize the NF service consumer and shall generate an access token with appropriate claims included.
 The hNRF shall digitally sign the generated access token based on a shared secret or private key as described in RFC 7515 [45].

 The claims in the token shall include the NF Instance Id of NRF (issuer), NF Instance Id of the NF Service consumer appended with its PLMN ID (subject), NF type of the NF Service Producer appended with its PLMN ID (audience), expected services name(s) (scope) and expiration time (expiration).
-The claims may include a list of NSSAIs or NSI IDs for the expected NF producer instances The claims may include the NF Set ID of the expected NF service producer instances.
+The claims may include a list of NSSAIs or NSI IDs for the expected NF producer instances The claims may include the NF Set ID of the expected NF service producer instances.The claims may include the Notification URIs

 4. If the authorization is successful, the access token shall be included in Nnrf_AccessToken_Get Response message to the vNRF.
 Otherwise it shall reply based on Oauth 2.0 error response defined in RFC 6749 [43].
 The NF service consumer may store the received token(s).
 Stored tokens may be re-used for accessing service(s) from producer NF type listed in claims (scope, audience) during their validity time.
 The other parameters (e.g., the expiration time, allowed scope) sent by NRF in addition to the access token are described in TS 29.510 [68].